 On a parallel track, Peabody has taken a leadership role in building diversity and inclusion in classical music, identifying and executing critical and comprehensive DEI initiatives which have increased faculty diversity from 6.5 percent in 2017 to 16 percent in 2023—more than double the national average for schools of music, and increased enrollment of underrepresented minority students to 16 percent of the student cohort in 2023-24—more than doubling the number of underrepresented students in 2015.
 In 2020 Peabody became a founding member, along with the John F. Kennedy Center for the Performing Arts and other Washington-based partners, of the Baltimore-Washington Musical Pathways (BWMP) to prepare and support high school musicians from communities historically underrepresented in U.S. orchestras for study at music conservatories or as music majors at colleges and universities, with an award of $3 million in grant funding from the Andrew W. Mellon Foundation.
 The Pathways to DMA program, whose inaugural students matriculated in fall 2023, is designed to build a more diverse cohort of students pursuing doctoral studies in music.
 And building on the work of the Anti-Racism, Diversity, Equity, and Inclusion Steering Committee established in 2020, Peabody in 2022 appointed its first Assistant Dean for Diversity, Equity, and Inclusion to provide strategic leadership in carrying forward the specific initiatives outlined in the Breakthrough Plan 2024 and as part of Johns Hopkins University’s Roadmap on Diversity and Inclusion.

 Increasing philanthropic resources for the Peabody Institute has been an area of key focus for Dean Bronstein, leading to the receipt of the largest gift in Peabody’s history at that time—$50 million for need-based student aid as part of Michael Bloomberg’s historic $1.8 billion gift to Johns Hopkins University in 2018.
 In addition, in recent years, Peabody has received multiple gifts from individuals of $1 million or more, which, with matching funds, have established a series of new endowed faculty chairs.
-Overall, Peabody has grown its annual fundraising to an annual average of $10 million in FY21-FY23, compared to $6 million in FY18-FY20.
-Excluding university-held endowment funds, Peabody’s endowment resources have increased from $70 million in 2014 to approximately $145 million today.
+Overall, Peabody has grown its annual fundraising to an annual average exceeding $9 million in FY21-FY24, compared to $6 million in FY18-FY20.
+Excluding university-held endowment funds, Peabody’s endowment resources have increased from $70 million in 2014 to over $150 million today.

-This level of philanthropy, along with increased enrollment and net tuition, have enabled Peabody to increase the average scholarship support as a percentage of tuition from 35% five years ago to nearly 50% today.
-And beginning in fall 2024, supported by institutional resources and philanthropic contributions, the Peabody Conservatory will meet 100% of demonstrated financial need for all domestic undergraduate students, without loans.
+This level of philanthropy, along with increased enrollment and net tuition, have enabled Peabody to increase the average scholarship support as a percentage of tuition from 35% seven years ago to nearly 50% today, and is on track to exceed 70% in the coming years.
+Beginning in fall 2024, supported by institutional resources and philanthropic contributions, the Peabody Conservatory will meet 100% of demonstrated financial need for all domestic undergraduate students, without loans.
 The ability to meet 100% of a student’s financial need is unusual among conservatories or schools of music as most aid is in the form of merit-based scholarships.
 Peabody is now the largest conservatory in the U.S. and one of only a very few of our music school or conservatory peers to make the commitment to meet full financial need, allowing more students greater access to a high-level conservatory education unencumbered by debt.

 Financial sustainability has also been a high priority in the Breakthrough Plan.
 Through new programs and philanthropy as well as strong budget stewardship, Peabody has strengthened its underlying financial operation and, in FY24, eliminated structural deficits, which historically ranged from $2 million to $3 million annually.
 Upon his arrival, Dean Bronstein also oversaw development of a $2.7 million Dean’s Fund to seed innovations and facilitate change.
 The Dean’s Fund has allowed for the launch of Dean’s Incentive Grants for faculty and students designed to spur innovative work in the field, and has now expanded to include the Dean’s Excellence Accelerator Awards to fund professional activities of faculty.